theopolisme/jquery-fullscreen/README.md

 * **jq-defullscreen**, triggered when the page goes back to normal
 * **fullscreenerror**, triggered when fullscreening is unsuccessful (note that this is also the browser standard for fullscreen errors; in this case it simply makes the vendor-specific events behave like the standard).

-The element that is made fullscreen will have the `fullscreened` class while it is fullscreen.
+The element that is made fullscreen will have the `jq-fullscreened` class while it is fullscreen.
+If you wish to check if an element is fullscreen, look for the `isFullscreened` data attribute (true when fullscreen).

 ### Note